Demfier/demfier.github.io/_pages/about.md

 My research focuses on multimodal deep learning and generative text modelling, where I explore ways to extract visual and auditory cues to generate better text.
 I am also interested in learning the dynamics of the shared multimodal latent space.

-Currently, I am visiting researcher at Element AI (acquired by ServiceNow), working with [Dzmitry Bahdanau](https://rizar.github.io/).
+Currently, I am Visiting Researcher at Element AI (acquired by ServiceNow), working with [Dzmitry Bahdanau](https://rizar.github.io/).

 I earned a thesis-based M.Math. degree in Computer Science from the University of Waterloo.